 Arriving at Loose Reins

 We'll send easy to follow directions to you a few weeks before your stay, and you can also find them here on our website.
-We are at the very end of the ‘no through road’ end of Lanchards Lane.
-Drive until the road runs out and then look right – we have a wide and well signposted entrance – take the gate to the left of the large Loose Reins sign, pass the barn, keeping it on your left, and park on the concrete just beyond the barn.
+We are at the very end of Lanchards Lane, a quiet 'no through road'.
+Drive until the road runs out and then look right – we have a wide and well signposted entrance – upon arrival take the gate to the left of the large Loose Reins sign, pass the barn, keeping it on your left, and park on the concrete just beyond the barn.

 Access to the Cabins

 Our cabins are surrounded by level gravel paths which lead to two wooden steps onto the covered porch.
-The wooden plank porch is 6m x 3m in size and contains a dining table, benches, rocking chairs and small tables.
+The wooden porch is 6m x 3m in size and contains a dining table, benches, rocking chairs and small tables.
 There are two more steps into the cabin itself where you will find a kingsize cabin bed, a seating/dining area which converts into a single bunk measuring 1.8m x 0.9m.
-A bed base measuring 1.8m x 0.8m, a ladder, mattress and safety rail to construct a second bunk above can be found in a storage cupboard under the kingsize bed.
-The cabin also has a small kitchen containing a Belfast sink, gas cooker, three burner hob, fridge, shelves and storage cupboards.
-In addition, there is a small wood burning stove which is surrounded by fire proof walls and it has a safety guard should it be required.
-Through a door on the same level you will find a bathroom with a standard sized shower with inward folding door, a small sink and a properly flushing toilet - there are no outdoor or compost loos here!
-A gas boiler provides instant hot water and electricity is supplied in several lights and sockets.
-Light bulbs are LED and beds have reading lamps for convenience.
+We can also convert this dining area to sturdy bunks for the duration of your stay.
+We'll check with you in advance to confirm how you'd like things set up for your sleeping arrangements.
+Each cabin has a small but perfectly equipped kitchen containing a Belfast sink, gas cooker, three burner hob, fridge, shelves and storage cupboards.
+A small wood burning stove sits to one side surrounded by fire proof walls with a safety guard should it be required.
+Through a door on the same level you will find a bathroom with a full height standard sized shower with inward folding door, a small sink and a properly flushing toilet - there are no outdoor or compost loos here!
+A gas boiler provides instant hot water, and there is normal mains electricity with excellent lighting and several sockets.
+Light bulbs are LED and beds have reading lamps for your comfort and convenience.
 Candles are supplied and there is an excellent wind-up torch should you need it.
 The cabins enjoy access to our Guest Wifi; we are very rural and the WiFi can sometimes be patchy but there is good mobile coverage for most networks.

 Access to our Lodges

-Our lodges are all accessed via short but steeply rising gravel paths.
+Our lodges are all accessed via short but, in places, steeply rising gravel paths.
 Foresters has one step to access the deck whilst Hazel Meade and West Coombe have level access.
-Each lodge has a large deck on which a four-seater sofa and two armchairs can be found.
-All decks have an over-hanging electric lantern for ease of use but candles are also supplied if you prefer a more romantic light.
+Each lodge has a large deck with a four-seater sofa and two armchairs.
+All decks have an over-hanging electric lantern but candles are also supplied if you prefer a more romantic light.
 Foresters has safety lighting set into the external steps that comes on automatically at dusk and goes off at dawn.
-Hazel Meade and West Coombe have an additional hanging electric lantern adjacent to the access point of the deck.
-Access to the lodge itself is through a canvas drop down door into a large living/kitchen/dining room.
+Hazel Meade and West Coombe have an additional hanging electric lantern to light up the entrance to the deck.
+Access to the lodge itself is through a canvas drop down door into a large open plan living/kitchen/dining room.
 The size of the lodge overall is 9m x 5m and the whole lodge floor is level and wood planked.

-The living/dining/kitchen area has a four-seater sofa and armchair around a wood burning stove which is contained within a secure fire screen.
-A coffee table or chest houses board games and there are electric standard lamps for additional lighting.
+The living/dining/kitchen area has a four-seater sofa and armchair around a wood burning stove surrounded by a secure fire screen.
+A coffee table or wooden chest houses board games and there are electric standard lamps for additional lighting.
 Wall lighting is available throughout and all bulbs are LED.
-A large dining table with seats one side and a long bench the other provides plenty of space for six plus people to eat comfortably.
+A large dining table with individual seats one side and a long bench the other provides plenty of space for six plus people to eat comfortably.
 The kitchen area has a four-burner gas hob, a sink and drainer and a combination microwave oven.
-Shelving and cupboards provide storage for the full complement of kitchenware and tableware as well as provisions.
-An under counter fridge with freezer compartment is provided and a long strip light illuminates the whole area for food preparation.
+Shelving and cupboards provide storage for the full complement of kitchenware and tableware and provisions.
+An under counter fridge with small freezer compartment is provided and a long strip light illuminates the whole area for food preparation.

 The lodge has wooden partition walls creating separate sleeping areas and an indoor bathroom.
-There is a single corridor leading past a king size cabin bed, underneath of which is a children’s play area housing a desk, seat, beanbags and hanging rail.
-Off the corridor is the private bathroom containing a flushing toilet, a vanity unit and basin with mirror above and a double self-contained rain shower with hose attachment.
+There is a single corridor leading past a king size cabin bed, and underneath is a children’s play area housing a desk, seat, beanbags and hanging rail.
+Off the corridor is the generously sized private bathroom containing a proper flushing toilet, a vanity unit and basin with mirror above and a double self-contained rain shower with hose attachment.
 There is a lockable sliding door for privacy.
 There are two wall lights in the bathroom, one adjacent to the shower and one above the wall mirror.
-At the end of the corridor is a bedroom with king size four poster bed and a further room contained two single beds.
-Both bedrooms have full length curtains for privacy.
+At the end of the corridor is a bedroom with king size four poster bed and a further room with two single beds.
+Both bedrooms have full length heavy curtains for privacy.
 All bedrooms have reading lights, wall lights, sockets and windows with fly screens.
-Candles are supplied and there is an excellent wind-up torch should you need it.
-Foresters and Hazel Meade enjoy access to our Guest Wifi but, given our remote nature, the signal can be patchy at times; the reception rarely reaches West Coombe.
+Candles are supplied for romantic lighting and there is an excellent wind-up torch should you need it.
+Foresters and Hazel Meade have access to our Guest Wifi but, given our remote nature, the signal can be patchy at times; the reception rarely reaches West Coombe.
 There is good mobile coverage for most networks.

-Smoke alarms and carbon dioxide detectors are installed in the cabins and lodges and smoking is not permitted inside or on the porches and decks.
-A fire extinguisher and fire blanket is supplied as standard and a first aid kit can be found in the bathrooms.
-Full details of how to access our local GP at Child Okeford (5 minutes) and our minor injuries unit in Blandford Forum (10 minutes) can be found in the Welcome Pack information in each lodge or cabin.
+Smoke alarms and carbon dioxide detectors are installed in each cabin and lodge, and smoking is not permitted inside or on the porches and decks.
+You will also find a fire extinguisher and fire blanket in the kitchen and a basic first aid kit in the bathroom.
+Whilst we hope you won't need it, information on how to reach our local GP at Child Okeford (5 minutes) and our minor injuries unit in Blandford Forum (10 minutes) are covered in the Welcome Pack information in each lodge or cabin.

 The areas surrounding the lodges and cabins are laid to grass with some inter-planting of native trees and shrubs.
-The forest surrounding the site is accessible from the public footpath running adjacent to our entrance or directly from site by rough paths hewn into the banks.
+The forest surrounding the site is accessible from the public footpath running next to our entrance or directly from within Loose Reins by rough paths hewn into the banks.
 These banks can be slippery and awkward to climb, particularly if the weather has been wet, so please take care and be aware that you use them at your own risk.
-Whilst we encourage guests to make the most of our lovely forest side location it is advised that parents keep an eye on their children whilst they play amongst the trees.
+Whilst we encourage guests to make the most of our lovely forest side location we advise that parents keep an eye on their children whilst they play.
 The horse paddocks are laid to pasture and fenced securely with chestnut post and rail fencing.
 Some fences have a single strand of electric rope running on the inside of the top rail which is connected to a solar powered battery.
-The fence stops the horses from chewing the rails and if touched gives a mild electric shock but guests are warned not to touch the electric fence at all and please make sure your children know not to do this.
+The fence stops the horses from chewing the rails and if touched gives a mild electric shock; therefore please do not touch the electric fence at all and please make sure your children know not to do this.
 It doesn't feel very nice!
 At no time should guests enter the horse paddocks for safety reasons (theirs and yours) and please do not feed any of our animals no matter how beseeching they look.
 Feeding by hand encourages biting, pushiness and other rude behaviour.
-Some foods are dangerous for horses so guests are asked to check first with a member of staff before offering horses a treat.
+Some foods are also dangerous for horses, sometimes surprisingly so - it is not uncommon for a carrot or apple to cause a horse to choke and even die.
 There are several immature trees on the grounds which need time to mature before they are used as swings or for tying up annoying brothers and sisters using the bull roping lasso.

 All paths on site are gravelled for clean, easy walking and the area surrounding the barn is concreted or laid with road planings which have been recycled from Dorset’s famous Badbury Rings road.
-The area is fairly level and access into the horse barn is level bar a shallow grooved drain which is easily negotiable with a wheelchair.
+The area is fairly level and access into the horse barn is also level apart from a shallow grooved drain which is easily negotiable with a wheelchair.
 Entrance to the office is via a standard width door and there is a door kerb making wheeled access difficult.
 However, there is level access into the barn via alternative doors to the function room and then a wheelchair friendly width door to the office area.
-There is a public toilet in the barn with wheelchair width access and the toilet itself is suitable for disabled use.
-Guests share the grounds with up to a dozen horses so everyone needs to be aware of them moving around the site and children are not allowed into the horse barn, round pen or arena without an adult to accompany them.
+There is a public toilet next to the office in the barn with wheelchair width access and the toilet itself is suitable for disabled use.
+Guests share the grounds with up to a dozen horses so everyone needs to be aware of them moving around the site and we ask that guests of all ages do not enter the round pen or arena without a member of the Loose Reins team present.
 Loose Reins staff must be present when guests enter the barn apart from guests holidaying with their own horse who will, of course, have access to their horse.

 The General Stores

 We are situated on the edge of The Blackmore Vale in an Area of Outstanding Natural Beauty in North Dorset.
-Shillingstone Village is centrally located on the North Dorset Trailway which runs for some 15 miles and follows the old Somerset and Dorset Railway.
-The A357 runs through the village connecting it to the market town of Sturminster Newton 10 minutes to the north and the Georgian town of Blandford Forum 10 minutes to the south.
-The county town of Dorchester is 30 minutes to the West and the Cathedral City of Salisbury is 30 minutes to the West.
+Shillingstone village is centrally located on the North Dorset Trailway which runs for some 15 miles and follows the old Somerset and Dorset Railway.
+The A357 runs through the main part of the village connecting it to the market town of Sturminster Newton 10 minutes to the north and the Georgian town of Blandford Forum 10 minutes to the south.
+The county town of Dorchester is 30 minutes to the West and the Cathedral City of Salisbury is 30 minutes to the North East.
 Dorset’s famous Jurassic Coast is just 45 minutes away and access to the A303 is 30 minutes to the north whilst the M27 is just 40 minutes to the south.